AVanDeBrook/PCAN-Capture/README.md

 * Consider using seperate thread to update voltage readings, then read from the user thread.
 * Consider using timer-triggered events rather than event triggered.
 * Used Windows API to create and manage threads.
 Documentation [here](https://docs.microsoft.com/en-us/windows/win32/procthread/creating-threads)

-# Current Problems
-* Current implementation uses event triggered message reading, for whatever reason this results in a message with 0x205 being read for more often than others.
-* Considering switching to a timer triggered message reading system and seperating into two threads, one for reading and updating messages the other for displaying data upon user request.